pbaille/crux-starter/doc/article.md

      })
 ```
 rules are also a great way to express traversal relationships
-here we will define a 'anccestor rule
+here we will define a `anccestor` rule
 ``` clojure
 (q '{:find [x]
      ;; we define ancestor in terms of parent